|Priority||April 1||November 1||March 1|

 - Purpose for entering the program

-- Experiences that have directed your interest toward becoming a therapist and forensic psychology (for dual applicants)
+- Experiences that have directed your interest toward becoming a therapist

 - Religious background, present pattern of spiritual growth, fundamentals of personal faith and the relationship between your faith and professional goals